mayankmishra22/mayankmishra22/README.md

 - **Other**: Data Analysis, Machine Learning, RPA, Web Scraping,Automated Testing

 ### 📂 Featured Projects:
-- **Suggestive Analytics**: Improved HCP targeting for event planning using ML
-- **Pharma Tender Automation**: Automated CSV scraping from Chilean government portal using UiPath
 - **Fruit Quality Detection**: Attention-based model for classifying fruits
 - **Walmart Sales Analysis**: Exploratory analysis with visual dashboards

-> You can find some of my personal and academic projects pinned below 👇

 ---

 Feel free to connect or reach out!